 A Method For Prayer by Matthew Henry.
 This one is amazing!
 You will be guided in praying through the Bible.
 It’s available in printed form, as an ebook, and also online.
 You can read it online at Matthew Henry’s Method for Prayer or sign up for to read daily portions delivered by email.

-Looking for a bit more of a guidance on which and how many chapters to read a day, we divided the books into daily reading portions.
+We had been looking for a bit more of a guidance on which and how many chapters to read a day, so we divided the books into daily reading portions.
 Instead of reading three psalms per week, we came up with a plan that will guide us through the psalms twice a year.
-If you are interested you can take a look at the plans (Monthly Bible Reading) which are found in the sidebar.
+If you are interested you can take a look at the Bible Reading Plan found in the sidebar (to your right).

 Still looking for another guide to get you through the Bible in one, two, or three years?
 Check out Ligonier Ministries’ webpage called 2022 Bible Reading Plans for a good selection of different plans.
 The website of ESV (English Standard Version) also provides some suggestions at Reading Plans.